smidazai/scan_functional/README.md

 res[[4]][[2]] <- res_p_2
 ```

-We represent Figure 6 from the article:
+We present the clusters detected on the data from Venezuela:

 ``` r
 my_var <- 'Heat wave duration (in days)'